Centennial Hills Hospital Named to US News & World Report’s 2024 Best Hospitals for Maternity Care Lis

 By | Featured, News

-The theme for November’s Las Vegas HEALS Healthcare magazine is Hospice and Palliative Care Month.
+The theme for December’s Las Vegas HEALS Healthcare magazine is International Sharps Injury Prevention Awareness Month.
 We invite anyone interested in having content featured to send materials to Adriana.
-For those interested in placing advertisements, the following details costs and specs.
-As with content, email Adriana to send in ads, or with any questions you may have.
+Those interested in placing advertisements can also email Adriana to send in materials, or ask any questions you may have.

 Ad Specs